 What is Quality Score?

 Quality Score is Google’s metric that assesses the quality of a keyword as it relates to its relevance to the ad text and landing page.
 The higher your score, on a scale of 1-10, the more Google will reward you.
+Quality score is key in any Google Ad Grant account.

 Higher quality scores can: